morozov7/projects/README.md

 # projects.c

-- some projects i have wasted time on.
+- some projects i have wasted time on

 ## first project

-- arithmetic float calculator.
+- Float calculator